 A notarization is done by a Notary Public, who performs three steps to notarize a document: vetting, certifying, and record keeping.
-A notary public is a commissioned representative who is charged with verifying the identity of the signer, confirms that the signer signs under his or her own free will, and witnesses the signing event.
-A notary’s screening helps prevent private citizens from having property stolen by identity thieves, forgers, or others who might exploit the vulnerable.
+A notary public is a commissioned representative charged with verifying the signer's identity, confirms that the signer signs under his or her own free will, and witnesses the signing event.
+A notary's screening helps prevent private citizens from having property stolen by identity thieves, forgers, or others who might exploit the vulnerable.

 The purpose of an acknowledgment is for the signer, who has been positively identified at the time of notarization, to declare that the signature on the document is his or her own signature, that he or she has willingly signed the document, and that he or she agrees to all of the provisions in the document.
 Acknowledgments are typically performed on documents controlling or conveying ownership of valuable assets such as property.

-During a jurat, the signer must appear in person to sign the document and recite an oath or affirmation confirming that the statements in the document are true.
-If a person takes an oath or affirmation related to an official proceeding and fails to be truthful, he or she may be prosecuted for perjury.
+During a jurat, the signer must appear in person to sign the document and recite an oath or affirmation confirming that the document's statements are true.
+If a person takes an oath or affirmation relating to an official proceeding and fails to be truthful, he or she may be prosecuted for perjury.
 Jurats are typically performed on evidentiary documents related to the justice system.

 Oaths and Affirmations

 Oaths and affirmations are both notarial acts that compel a person to tell the truth and has he or she essentially promise that they are and/or will tell the truth.
 An oath is a solemn promise spoken to God or a Supreme Being.
 An affirmation is a spoken pledge made on the signer's personal honor instead of referencing a higher power.
 Those who take an oath or affirmation promise, to tell the truth under penalty of perjury, which can result in serious legal consequences.